QuantEcon/lecture-source-py/source/rst/short_path.rst

 Exercise 1
 ----------

+The text below describes a weighted directed graph.

+The line ``node0, node1 0.04, node8 11.11, node14 72.21`` means that from `node0` we can go to

+* `node1` at cost 0.04
+* `node8` at cost 11.11
+* `node14` at cost 72.21

+No other nodes can be reached directly from `node0`.

+Other lines have a similar interpretation.

-Use the algorithm given above to find the optimal path (and its cost) for the following graph.
+Your task is to use the algorithm given above to find the optimal path and its cost.

-You can put it in a Jupyter notebook cell and hit Shift-Enter --- it will be saved in the local directory as file `graph.txt`.

 .. code-block:: python3